Washington National Opera

-Washington National Opera (WNO) is an American opera company in Washington, D.C.
-Formerly the Opera Society of Washington and the Washington Opera, the company received Congressional designation as the National Opera Company in 2000.
-Performances are now given in the Opera House of the John F. Kennedy Center for the Performing Arts.
+The Washington National Opera (WNO) is an American opera company based in Washington, D.C.
+The company was founded in 1956 as the Opera Society of Washington, renamed the Washington Opera in 1977, and designated by Congress as the national opera company in 2000.
+From 1971 to 2025, its performances were given in the opera house of the John F. Kennedy Center for the Performing Arts.